 Appliances and furniture can be donated to charities and neighbors for reuse.

 It is unlawful to dump, deposit or dispose of solid waste any place within the county other than at an approved site.
 PDEQ also provides information on disposal of other solid wastes and the unlawful storage of solid waste on private property including mobile homes, manure, animal feces, etc.

 The Pima County Department of Environmental Quality (PDEQ) Waste Hauler Program is authorized to inspect septic tank cleaners (a.k.a. liquid waste haulers, pumper trucks) and solid waste haulers on an annual basis.
-PDEQ licenses for their business, and for each vehicle used for waste collection and transportation, before it is used in any waste collection activity.
+Prior to operating in Pima County, waste haulers shall apply for and obtain PDEQ licenses for their business, and for each vehicle used for liquid and solid waste collection and transportation.

 The Pima County Waste Tire Program is operated at the Pima County Waste Tire Collection Site.
 The Waste Tire Collection Site is located at 5301 W Ina Road at the temporarily closed Ina Road Landfill, west of I-10.
 The facility is operated by CRM of America who transport the waste tires to their manufacturing plant in Queen Creek and shred the tires for use in the production of rubberized asphalt, artificial turf, sports tracks, decorative landscaping and playground mulch and other rubberized molded products.